 Being a landlord is no joke, and it’s really important for any landlord to take their job seriously.
 It’s your responsibility to make sure that you’re providing a safe place for your tenants to live.
 Within this realm sits fire safety.
-There’s a lot of regulations around fire safety in residential properties, and it often differs from country to country.
+There are a lot of regulations around fire safety in residential properties, and it often differs from country to country.
 Particularly after tragic incidents such as the Grenfell Tower fire in 2017, it’s extremely important to show that you’ve done what you can to ensure that your tenant is as safe as possible from fire breaking out.

 In short, a landlord is responsible for keeping the property safe and free from fire hazards.
 There must be a smoke alarm on each storey and access to escape routes at all times.
-Your property’s electrics and gas must always have up to date safety certificates and your appliances need to have a portable appliance test annually.
-Make sure that all furniture and furnishings that you supply are fire resistant.
+Your property’s electrics and gas must always have up-to-date safety certificates and your appliances need to have a portable appliance test annually.
+Make sure that all furniture and furnishings that you supply are fire-resistant.
 This includes all upholstered furnishings such as sofas and armchairs, beds, headboards and mattresses, cushions, seat pads and sofa beds.
-There will be a fire resistant symbol on every piece of fire safety tested piece of furniture, so look out for that when kitting out your rental.
+There will be a fire-resistant symbol on every piece of fire safety tested piece of furniture, so look out for that when kitting out your rental.

 It’s one thing getting to grips with all of the current rules and regulations around fire safety, but you also need to keep up to date with any changes.
 If not, you could end up with tens and thousands of pounds worth of fines – or worse, something could happen to your tenant under your watch.
 The Gov.UK website is a good place to start with any legislation changes.

 What about if I use a letting agent – whose responsibility is it then?